Recycle Old Machines

 Why are we involved?

 It is a requirement under UK and European legislation (The Waste Electrical and Electronic Equipment, or WEEE, Directive) that all electrical products must be able to be recycled at a recycling facility.
 The aim of the legislation is to:

 - Make good use of the materials that make up old electrical equipment by recycling rather than disposing in landfill.

 - Prevent the negative environmental effects of sending often hazardous electrical equipment to landfill.

-As a conscientious business, Meaco (U.K.) Limited has chosen to group together with other retailers in joining the ‘Distributor Take Back Scheme’.
-Through this scheme, we have paid toward the provision of improved of recycling facilities for our customers.
+- As an environmentally conscientious business we have chosen to group together with other retailers in joining the ‘Distributor Take Back Scheme’.
+Through this scheme we have paid towards the provision of improved recycling facilities for our customers.

 UK households dispose of over 1.2 million tonnes of electrical and electronic waste every year.
 This is the equivalent of 150,000 double decker buses and would be enough to fill Wembley Stadium 6 times over.
 Much of the UK’s electronic waste ends up in landfill sites, where toxins put communities at risk.
 Failure to segregate any type of recyclable material in the home will usually result in items being disposed of in a landfill site (buried in the ground in the UK) or being incinerated.
 To remind you to recycle, all new electrical products are marked with a crossed out wheeled bin symbol.